 splash has a command line feature which can be used to read binary SPH dump files and output 3D gridded data in a variety of formats.
-The syntax is which will interpolate the density, velocity (if present) and magnetic field (if present) onto a 3D grid and output the results to files (the default output format is ascii, with one file for each quantity interpolated).
+The syntax is splash to grid dump001 dump002 dump???

+which will interpolate the density, velocity (if present) and magnetic field (if present) onto a 3D grid and output the results to files (the default output format is ascii, with one file for each quantity interpolated).
 Other data columns in the SPH file can be interpolated using the "allto" option, which interpolates all of the columns to the grid: